google/swiftshader/README.md

 ----------

 1. Trademarks are the property of their respective owners.
-2. We do not claim official conformance with the Direct3D and OpenGL graphics APIs at this moment.
+2. We do not claim official conformance with the OpenGL graphics API at this moment.
 3. This is not an official Google product.